MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/wpf-plus-winappsdk.md

     <TargetFramework>net6.0-windows10.0.19041.0</TargetFramework>
     ```

-3. Also inside the **PropertyGroup** element, add a [RuntimeIdentifiers](/dotnet/core/project-sdk/msbuild-props#runtimeidentifiers) element, like this:
+3. Also inside the **PropertyGroup** element, add a [RuntimeIdentifiers](/dotnet/core/project-sdk/msbuild-props#runtimeidentifiers) element, as shown below.
+If you're targeting .NET 8 or later, then use the value `win-x86;win-x64;win-arm64` instead.

     ```xml
     <RuntimeIdentifiers>win10-x86;win10-x64;win10-arm64</RuntimeIdentifiers>